 Why the Internet and digital communications are important

-The Internet is an essential element in 21st century life for education, business, and social interaction.
-The school has a duty to provide pupils with quality internet access as part of their learning experience.
+The Internet is an essential element in 21st century for education, social interaction etc. The school has a duty to provide pupils with quality internet access as part of their learning experience.
 Internet use is a part of the statutory curriculum and a necessary tool for staff and pupils.

-The school Internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils.
+The school Internet access is designed expressly for pupil use and includes filtering appropriate to the age of pupils.
 Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use.
 Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.
 Pupils will be shown how to publish and present information to a wider audience.

-At Farnham Green we take the safety of our pupils very seriously including their safety while they access the internet.
+We take the safety of our pupils very seriously including when accessing the internet.
 Whilst it is impossible to ensure that all pupils will not access such material, the school, in liaison with the London Grid for Learning, is taking all reasonable steps to minimise pupil access to unsuitable material.
 These include:

 Advice for home internet use

-We want this approach to e-Safety to spread to the home online environment too and we are therefore sharing with you some tips and resources to help you guide your children and help you keep up to date in a digital world.
-Here are a few tips to help you keep your children safe on line:
+We want this approach to online safety to spread to the home online environment too and we are therefore sharing with you some tips and resources to help you guide your children and help you to keep up to date in a digital world.

 This site advises you to take four steps:

 1. Have ongoing conversations with your children about staying safe online